-Cavernomas, also called cerebral cavernous malformations (CCMs), cavernous angiomas or cavernous hemangiomas, are enlarged and deformed blood vessels gathered into clusters.
-These clusters (angiomas) may look bubbly, like raspberries.
-They appear in the brain, spinal cord or other parts of the nervous system and body, including on the skin and eye.
-There are two forms:
+Cavernomas are enlarged and deformed blood vessels gathered into clusters.
+These clusters, called angiomas, may look bubbly, like raspberries.
+A cavernoma can appear in the brain, spinal cord or other parts of the nervous system and body, including on the skin and eye.

-- Sporadic — most common.
-Usually, only one cavernoma develops and the condition doesn’t run in your family.
+- Sporadic — most common; when only one cavernoma develops, and the condition doesn’t run in your family

-- Familial — less common.
-Usually, multiple cavernomas occur and the condition runs in your family (Hispanic-American families from the Southwest are most often affected).
+- Familial — less common; more than one cavernoma occurs and the condition runs in your family

 Enlarged Blood Vessel Clusters in the Brain

 Cerebral cavernous malformations, or CCMs, are abnormal blood vessels that gather into clusters about the size of a raspberry.
 View cavernoma transcript.

 Our treatment team includes neurologists, neurosurgeons, skin specialists, imaging specialists, and genetic counselors.
 Together, we develop a strategy to address your cavernoma symptoms.

 Cavernomas are diagnosed using magnetic resonance imaging (MRI).
 Treatment for cavernomas includes: